 Targeting and Patterning With a Shotgun

 Patterning a shotgun is a very important element in finding out how the shot charge is being affected by the load and choke.
-Shotguns are usually used for moving targets and are generally pointed at a target, not aimed like rifles.
+Shotguns are usually used for moving targets.

 To pattern a shotgun, you will need to go to the range bringing with you your shotgun, shotgun shells and some pieces of paper at least 40-inches square.
 When you pattern your shotgun, be sure the ammunition you use has the appropriate size and type of shot or projectile.
 Using different ammunition will affect the outcome of the pattern.
-To assist in centering the pattern as much as possible on the paper, draw a black 2-inch dot in the center of the paper.
-Place the paper against an appropriate backstop at the maximum distance you expect to take your game (the maximum distance should be no more than 40 yards); be sure to measure this distance accurately.
+To assist in centering the pattern as much as possible on the paper you may wish to draw a black 2-inch dot in the center of the paper.
+Place the paper against an appropriate backstop at the maximum distance you expect to take your game; be sure to measure this distance accurately.
 If your pattern is found to be effective at the max distance, it becomes increasingly more effective the closer to the gun at which you shoot your game.

 Shotgun Pattern at 10 Yards

 Shotgun Pattern at 25 Yards

 Shotgun Pattern at 40 Yards